 Following are suggested approaches for the recruitment and retention of students and fellows in categories A and B.

 A. Strategies and Resources for Recruitment and Retention of Students and Fellows from Underrepresented Racial and Ethnic Groups

-NIGMS places great emphasis on the recruitment, retention and graduation of individuals from underrepresented racial and ethnic groups.
+NIGMS places continued emphasis on the recruitment, retention and graduation of individuals from underrepresented groups.
 Successful recruitment of underrepresented students and fellows requires active involvement of the program director, the training grant faculty and institutional officials.
 Some approaches that have been used by NIGMS training grant programs are presented below.